ArneBinder/pytorch-ie/README.md

 they provide the methods `from_pretrained()` and `save_pretrained()` out of the box and work with `pytorch_ie.Auto*` classes.

+You can find some predefined models for transformer based _text-_ and _token classification_, _sequence generation_,
+and other use cases in the package `pytorch_ie.models`.

 ## ⚡️ Examples: Prediction

 **The following examples work out of the box.
 No further setup like manually downloading a model is needed!**